Belgium in World War II

 Despite being neutral at the start of World War II, Belgium and its colonial possessions found themselves at war after the country was invaded by German forces on 10 May 1940.
 After 18 days of fighting, in which Belgian forces were pushed back into a small pocket in the north-west of the country, the Belgian military surrendered to the Germans, beginning an occupation that would endure until 1944.
 The surrender of 28 May was ordered by King Leopold III without the consultation of his government and sparked a political crisis after the war.
 Despite the capitulation, many Belgians managed to escape to the United Kingdom where they formed a government and army-in-exile on the Allied side.

 The Belgian Congo remained loyal to the Belgian government in London and contributed significant material and human resources to the Allied cause.
-Many Belgians were involved in both armed and passive resistance to German forces, although some chose to collaborate with the German forces.
+Many Belgians were involved in both armed and passive resistance to German forces, although many chose to collaborate with the German forces.
 Support from political factions and sections of the Belgian population allowed the German army to recruit two divisions of the Waffen-SS from Belgium and also facilitated the Nazi persecution of Belgian Jews in which nearly 25,000 were killed.

 Most of the country was liberated by the Allies between September and October 1944, though areas in the far east of the country remained occupied until early 1945.
 In total, approximately 88,000 Belgians died during the conflict, a figure representing 1.05 percent of the country's pre-war population, and around 8 percent of the country's GDP was destroyed.